NREL/WETOStack/docs/workshops/nawea_2024.md

 # 2024 NAWEA / WindTech Workshops

 Prior to the [2024 NAWEA / WindTech conference](https://naweawindtech2024.org) at
-Rutgers University, NREL hostes a [series of workshops](https://naweawindtech2024.org/side-events) related to the collection of wind energy software produced at the lab.
+Rutgers University, NREL hosted a [series of workshops](https://naweawindtech2024.org/side-events) related to the collection of wind energy software produced at the lab.
 Each workshop introduced a specific software project and provided practical suggestions for modeling and analysis.